About

 About Nora Kinnunen

 Nora is a redirective designer, researcher and academic.
-Her current PhD research at Queensland University of Technology, School of Design, is focused on craft futures and how craftspeople reconcile their craft making with the demands of the business environment.
-She also teaches in the QUT design program, is a researcher in the School of Design and the School of Civil Engineering and Built Environment, and maintains her design practice through her family's furniture design and manufacturing business Deka Design.
-The business also runs courses in furniture restoration, design and making through the Deka Design School of Furniture.
-She advocates on behalf of craft futures and participates in cross-disciplinary design and research projects that have sustainability as a focus.
+She has researched craft futures and how craftspeople reconcile their craft making with making a living.
+She has taught in the Queensland University of Technology design program and is a former researcher in the School of Design and the School of Civil Engineering and Built Environment.
+Nora maintains her design practice through her family's furniture business Deka, which also runs courses in furniture restoration, design and making through the Deka Design School of Furniture.
+She works in Australia and Finland, advocating on behalf of craft futures and participates in design and research projects that have sustainability as a focus.

 Nora's experience has spanned sectors.
 She graduated as a mechanical engineer and worked as an aeronautical design engineer and project manager for many years, before returning to her craft roots to join the family's furniture business.
-Taking her craft-based sensibility as a basis for further research, she undertook a Master of Design Futures at Griffith University, Queensland College of Art, with Dr Tony Fry, and more recently a PhD, which set her on a path for craft futures - her current research and teaching focus.
+She undertook a Master of Design Futures at Griffith University, Queensland College of Art, with Dr Tony Fry, which set her on a path for craft futures.